-- If you’re touring, pack a small tin of chain lube in with you.
-This 50ml Muc Off Chain Lube will do 2 to 3 coats or this Motul Chain Paste is the size of a big tube of toothpaste and will do the job well too.
+If you’re touring, pack a small tin of chain lube in with you.
+A 50ml Muc Off Chain Lube will do 2 to 3 coats.
+Motul's Chain Paste is the size of a big tube of toothpaste and will do the job well too.

 Motorcycle Chain Lubing FAQs

 Check out your bike’s manual for their guidance.
 Once every 200 miles is what most manufacturers recommend.
 There are differing opinions on how often you should lube your chain, however, if you lube your chain once a month, you’re doing way better than most.
 However if you’ve ridden in wet conditions, you’ll need to lube it more frequently.
 Likewise, if it looks dry, give it some lube.

 Can I use bicycle chain lube on my motorcycle?

 If it’s all you have to hand, it’s better than nothing.
 Most bicycle chain lubes are dry and are more expensive than motorcycle chain lubes, so it’s not a good idea to splurge all your expensive bicycle chain lube on your bike.